 Finally, we will use the T. muris excretory/secretory molecule p43, which binds to IL-13, interfering with the development of an appropriate effector response [63].
 Following the protocol under development by collaborator Grencis, we will use purified p43 to suppress Th2 effector mechanisms, decoupled from the biomass of nematodes.
 Interestingly, trickle infected male C57BL/6 mice do not immunologically target p43 so become more prone to chronic infection [63].
 We will map the generality of this with trickle and bolus infections in p43-treated C57BL/6 and AKR mice of both sexes, using 24 adult mice per GH x regimen (with 2 host strains, 1 sex and 4 dose regimens (2 trickle doses and 2 cumulative-dose matched boluses per experiment, culled at 4 different time points).
 We will conduct 2 independent experiments per combination resulting in 12 mice per strain/sex/regimen/timepoint across 2 experimental blocks.

 Hypothesis tests.
 For each host strain, we hypothesize that we can shift the interaction towards acute infection by strengthening Th2 feedbacks, and shift the interaction towards chronic infection by strengthening the Th1 feedbacks or by decoupling the worm-clearing effector mechanisms (such as mucins [15]) from an induced Th2 response.
-Whether system dynamics are more sensitive to rates of parasite exposure, or the decoupling of effector function from Th2ness will reveal the relative strength of positive and negative signaling feedbacks in each strain.
 Finally, we hypothesize that parasite biomass-driven immune feedbacks will manifest as acceleration of Th1ness above and beyond what these manipulations confer.

-We will develop the mathematical model to generate predictions for how trickling in parasites will affect immune dynamics (Fig. 3,maybe?).
-In particular, we can overcome an important challenge from Aim 1, which is that the early dynamics of the immune response depend on the early dynamics of parasite biomass growth (Fig. 2), which we cannot observe either directly or indirectly (because culls occur later in infection for reasons and egg shedding only happens after reaching adulthood).
-By timing immune measurements to occur on days following trickle dosing, we will gain important insight into the initial rates of clearance- or chronicity-promoting feedbacks by parasite biomass.
-This will both test the model predictions and help us identify the shapes of key functions in the model.

-Direct manipulation of the molecules that generate the feedback processes provides complementary insights.
-One of the major challenges for parameterizing mechanistic models of antagonistic interactions (the essential step that allows us to quantify the feedbacks) is that it is difficult to understand which partner is driving the interaction.
-For example, Th2 stimulation is driven by parasite biomass, but acts to suppress the growth of that biomass, so an observation of low Th2 stimulation and low parasite biomass could be due to intrinsically slow growth of parasite biomass or a highly effective immune response preventing parasite biomass growth.
-So, by manipulating IL-13, we can more clearly observe the interaction between parasite biomass and Th2 induction (quantifying clearance-promoting feedbacks) because we have separated the effect of the parasite on induction from the effect of induction on the parasite.
-We gain similar mechanistic insight by manipulating other cytokines and parasite immunomodulatory molecules, allowing us to more fully develop the model to gain an understanding of the processes driving infection dynamics.
+These hypotheses manifest as differences in either initial conditions or parameter values in our mathematical model.
+Trickle infections change the initial conditions of the model and introduce discontinuities into the dynamics (because parasite biomass “jumps”).
+The effect of these differences depends on the dynamical regime the model is in: trickle infections can be more likely to be chronic because the lower initial parasite biomass does not provoke a strong Th2 response, allowing the immune dynamics to become “trapped” at a lower immune activation.
+IL13-/- mice will have a lower value of the parameter c2 in model (1), weakening the strength of clearance-promoting feedbacks; Muc5ac-/- mice will have a lower value of the parameter e2 in model (1), weakening the strength of the negative feedback between parasite biomass and the Th2 response.
+Manipulations of p43 alter the value of c1 in model 1, altering the strength of the chronicity-promoting feedback loop.
+Following the same procedure for model fitting as in Aim 1, we will test the predictions of the mathematical model by fitting the data from these experiments to the model and estimating model parameters.